otrv4/otrv4/otrv4.md

 Regardless of authstate value, you should:

-  * Verify that the Cramer-Shoup public key is trusted.
   * Verify that the profile signature is valid.
   * Verify that the profile is not expired.
   * Verify that the point X received in the pre-key message is on curve 448.